isaac-maya/qa-automation-arch/README.md

 - **Robot Framework**: The primary tool for writing and executing test cases across API, backend, and UI layers.

 ### Workflow

-# QA Automation Architecture

-This repository showcases a robust QA Automation Architecture using Jenkins, Ansible, Ubuntu, and Robot Framework.
-The setup is designed to automate the execution of API, backend, and UI tests within isolated environments, leveraging LXD containers for consistency and scalability.

-## Architecture

-The architecture comprises the following key components:

-- **Jenkins Controller**: Manages the overall automation pipeline, including scheduling, triggering, and monitoring test executions.
-- **Jenkins Agents**: These are LXD containers configured to run the test cases.
-Two agent types are configured: one for API tests and another for UI tests.
-- **Ansible**: Utilized for configuration management and automation of the Jenkins setup and LXD container provisioning.
-- **Robot Framework**: The primary tool for writing and executing test cases across API, backend, and UI layers.

-### Workflow
 1. **Jenkins Controller Setup**: Ansible playbook installs Jenkins, sets up required plugins, and configures the controller.
 2. **Jenkins Agent Setup**: Agents are configured in LXD containers to execute specific test types (API/UI) based on the Jenkins pipelines.
 3. **Test Execution**: Test cases are executed within the LXD containers, ensuring isolated and consistent test environments.